Vaccination-v2-(4)-1

 Another common upper respiratory tract infection is influenza.
 In pregnancy, catching the flu can lead to a more severe course of infection than usual, putting both mother and baby at risk.

-It’s therefore recommended that pregnant women receive vaccinations against common diseases, like the flu.
+Therefore, pregnant women should receive vaccinations against common diseases, like the flu.
 Many of these vaccinations are safe as they generally contain killed (inactive) viruses that won’t affect your baby.
 You should discuss vaccinations with your doctor early on in your pregnancy or when you’re trying to conceive.

 On an important note, if you’re experiencing an infection or sickness during your pregnancy, please talk to your doctor or midwife as soon as possible to rule out any worrying symptoms – no matter how minor or mild you believe it to be.